mohite2/High-Tech-Sculptures-Numpy-3D/README.md

     copy-and-paste programming now!  :-)   Your output should display the answer along with the block's filename and the rotations used.
 TIPS: You'll need the Numpy nanmean() function to get the correct density.
 For that, you'll find it overflows with the float16 dtype we have.
-So convert use astype('float32') before calling nanmean().
+So convert using astype('float32') before calling nanmean().
 2. For each possible orientation, determine if the sculpture would be stable & balanced without tipping or leaning.
 So, you need to compute where